Oops and Daisies

 As for professionally, since 2018 was about focus for me, I’ve been seeing the results in my business and my writing.
 And I know both are going to “grow” if I keep the focus up in 2019.

 Last but certainly not least: growth in my yard.
 Ha!
 But seriously.
 I can’t wait for Spring and our new backyard.
-We’ve got plans to re-do the front first, and then we’ll be putting a garden in the back.
+We have plans to re-do the front first, and then we’ll be putting a garden in the back.
 Growth, literally, in every aspect of our lives in 2019!

 So what’s your word of the year?
 I’d love to hear from you in the comments!